DAVID J. WILLIS ATTORNEY

 PART TWO: RELEASE OF JUDGMENT LIENS AGAINST THE HOMESTEAD

-In order to determine which rules apply, one needs to determine if the judgment in question was abstracted before or after Sept.
-1, 2007.
+Returning to the issue of which rules apply to release and removal of a particular judgment, one needs to first determine if the judgment in question was abstracted before or after September 1, 2007.

 Judgment Liens Abstracted Prior to September 1, 2007 (Old Law Applies)